The KURA Project is a 501c3 non-profit organization.

 The KURA Project works in partnership with leaders in the community to identify promising young people who show potential for leadership and social change.
 Over time we hope to help create a critical mass of educated individuals with the skills and knowledge to make a difference in their community.

 Education: Educational opportunities for young people is one of the greatest investments to be made in developing communities such as Marsabit County.
 However, secondary school education in Kenya is not publically funded, and many of Kenya’s pastoral families cannot afford the costs.
-In Marsabit County, there are minimal opportunities for families to make enough money to provide their children with anything more than a primary level of education.
+In Marsabit and Samburu Counties, there are minimal opportunities for families to make enough money to provide their children with anything more than a primary level of education.

 Focus on girls: Poverty and traditional perspectives on gender roles prevent many families from educating their female children.
 Most girls are raised to become wives and mothers—not to attain a full education or to enter the workforce—, and, as a consequence, many are married off at a young age.
 We aim to give more female students the chance to stay in school.
 It is through education that we hope to improve the lives of girls and women.